harrycresswell/harry/content/writing/annual-review-2022.md

 In November we travelled to South Africa.
 This was my first time south of the equator.
 I’m not really sure what I was expecting, to be honest, but whatever it was, my expectations were exceeded.

 We spent two weeks working from Cape Town.
-Then hired a car and drove the garden root to Addo Elephant Park, and back via Route 62.
+Then hired a car and drove the Garden Route to Addo Elephant Park, and back via Route 62.
 South Africa is an incredible country.
 It should be at the top of your list if it isn’t already.
 On our travels we made a bunch of new friends, all of whom I hope to see again.

 ### Privacy and security

 I’ve been working on [De-Googling](https://harrycresswell.com/writing/de-googling/) – and generally trying to improve my quality of life online – for a while now.

 In March I moved my email from Google Workspace to privacy-focused Tutanota.
 Then I discovered [email masking](https://harrycresswell.com/writing/masking-email/) and adopted the brilliant SimpleLogin, as part of my account sign-up workflow.
-Now I can seemlessly generate both usernames (masked emails) and passwords directly from Bitwarden, my password manager.
+Now I can seamlessly generate both usernames (masked emails) and passwords directly from Bitwarden, my password manager.
 Nerd stuff maybe, but I’m now in full control of the email I receive.

 This year I started using a VPN, at all times, whilst browsing the web.
 It’s not easy finding the perfect browser.
 Currently I’m using a mix of Brave, Vivaldi and Firefox.
 There are two extensions I can’t live without – uBlock Origin and SponsorBlock – which block ads on websites and YouTube videos, respectively.